UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

     def called_once():
         """
-        this function is designed to be be called once in the future
+        this function is designed to be called once in the future
         """
         print("I just got called!
 It's now: {}".format(time.asctime()))